Faux Celebrity Fiction and Influencer Books About the Famous Life

 We divided the list below by types of celebrities.
 You will see faux influencer books, books featuring podcasters and reality tv stars, and more traditional fictional athletes and musicians.

-*Post contains affiliate links.
+*The influencer books post contains affiliate links.
 Purchases made through links result in a small commission to us at no cost to you.
+Some books have been gifted.
+All opinions are our own.

 Such a fun Age and other influencer books